MRaflyH/TA-STI/DECISIONS.md

 rule to transfer to Florida, so it inflates one side of the comparison and does nothing for the other — and the cross-domain gap is the number this thesis reports.

+**The wrapping measurement makes this sharper.** Tropis latitude spans −7,75 to −5,75; subtropis 26,75 to 30,25.
+They do not overlap at all, so a source-fitted min-max scaler maps **100% of the target domain's `lat` and `lon` outside [0, π]** in both directions, where a rotation wraps rather than clips.
+In the cross-domain arms those two features carry noise.

+So dropping `lat` and `lon` as predictors addresses both problems at once: the dead-cell shortcut and the fact that a coordinate cannot mean anything in the other hemisphere. `gow2021ELSF` uses a binary land/sea flag alongside coordinates, which captures what the coordinates proxy for in a form that does transfer.

+Other predictors also wrap, less severely: `PS` at 36,37% of subtropis rows outside the tropis range and 25,92% the other way, `T2M` 2,62%, `KX` 1,11%.
+Everything else is under 1%.

 Distinct from the zero-hour question §4 settles: a quiet hour in an active cell is a real observation; a cell with no flash in seven years probably is not